 What not to include

-Not only for brevity's sake but legal reasons it's important to stick to recording actions and events while excluding commentary and opinions (other than votes).
-Equally important is to exclude letters and any other correspondence, and for the same reasons.
+Not only for brevity's sake but also for legal reasons it's important to stick to recording actions and events while excluding commentary and opinions (other than votes).
+Equally important, and for the same reasons, it is important to exclude letters and any other correspondence.
 The general advice given in Robert's Rules is that the minutes should serve as a record only of the final form of the key actions.

 After the meeting

 By most statutes, the association must distribute or otherwise make the minutes available to association members within 30 days of the open meeting.
-Otherwise, the board could risk penalties.
+If not provided, the board could risk penalties.
 Moreover, the board needs to keep the minutes accessible to members going forward and post an annual notice of their members' right to review open meeting minutes.